KatekovAnton/MACS-docs/API/GudeForInitializationScript.md

 # Initialization scripting

-This guide will explain the process of creating initScrip.lua - script that defines a phase of match initialization.
+This guide will explain the process of creating **initScript.lua** - script that defines a phase of match initialization.

 Example scenarios:
 - [Alien Attack](../Examples/Alien_attack/initScript.lua)